agilbert1412/StardewArchipelago/Documentation/Contributing/Examples/Moviesanity - Mod.md

 ### 3 - Patching the items

 The goal for the items patch is pretty simple.
-We have 4 items, which are 4 flavor types for the theater snacks.
+I have 4 items, which are 4 flavor types for the theater snacks.
 I simply want to only let players purchase snacks from the flavors they have unlocked.

 #### Finding the code to patch